JeanBaptisteMEYER/TaschApp/README.md

-TASCH App is an sample app that will download and display a catalog of product
+TASCH is an simple app that will download and display a catalog of products

 - Runs on Android 5+
 - MVVM + Data Binging